 Showing our passes; what a very friendly people the Khmer are.
 It's crazy when you read about such a violent and recent past, we often wondered aloud how fresh the wounds still are.
 This was the place I was the most uncertain about visiting but the friendliest of people that we came across were in Cambodia.

+Still sorta smiling, but mostly sweating.
 It's hard to appreciate from the picture the steepness of these stairs, and also how tall they were!
 Poor Avie trying to step up those stairs, it just zapped whatever strength she had left.

 Here goes Rayce.